 Weather In Sethan

 Winter in Sethan can be harsh, so prepare accordingly.
-I have personally experienced water pipes freezing and the entire town (including all guesthouses) having no water supply for a week.
-During winter, expect the temperature to fall down to -15 degree Celsius.
+I have experienced freezing water pipes and the entire town (including all guesthouses) having no water supply for a week.
+During winter, expect the temperature to fall to -15 degrees Celsius.

-During summer, Sethan gets a maximum of 15 degrees Celsius and not above.
+During summer, we get a maximum of 15 degrees Celsius and not above.
 Since it’s quite high in altitude from sea level, expect intense sunlight.
 Wear sunscreen and sunglasses on a sunny day.

 The Best Time To Visit?